Bread Pudding with Caramel Sauce

 How do you know when bread pudding is done?

-It will be set—meaning it won’t be liquidy anymore.
+It will be set, which means it won’t be liquidy.
 Another way to confirm your bread pudding is done baking is to insert a butter knife into the center of it.
-When you remove it, there shouldn’t be anything sticking to the knife.
+When you remove it, nothing should stick to the knife.

 Why did my caramel sauce get hard?

-Your caramel sauce got hard because you cooked it for too long. :/ There’s not a way to revive this, so you need to remake the caramel sauce.
+This happened because you cooked it for too long.
+There’s not a way to revive this, so you need to remake the sauce.

 Quick tips for making Bread Pudding with Caramel Sauce

-- Don’t skip the bread pudding soak, either.
-The stale brioche sops up the custard and the flavors meld.
+• Don’t skip the soak, either.
+The stale bread sops up the custard and the flavors meld.
 It’s worth the 1-2 hours in the fridge… just be sure you don’t let it go for too long!

-- Give yourself time to make the caramel sauce.
-The recipe itself seems really simple, in theory, but it’s incredibly easy to mess up.
+• Give yourself time to make the caramel.
+The recipe itself seems really simple, but it’s easy to mess up.
 Go slowly and make that beautiful, decadent caramel sauce!

 Love celebratory desserts?
 Don’t miss Upside Down Cranberry Cake, Funfetti Sugar Cookie Bars and Shortbread Brown Butter Cookies.